joerowell/Sage-Install-Instructions/README.md

 ## Sagemath on Linux
-Sagemath is provided by the package managers of most linux distributions.
+Sagemath is provided by the package managers of most Linux distributions.
 Thus, installing Sagemath is normally as simple as typing something like this in your terminal:

 ```bash
 sudo apt-get install sagemath # On Debian or Ubuntu